Kanchan1599/ANS/wiAddNewVMTemplate.md

    There are two places where we have to make changes-

+   1. Template validation in vcenter

-   1. Infrastucture(Image Mapping) in vRA
+   2. Infrastucture(Image Mapping) in vRA

-   2. Apply Image in Blueprint
+   3. Apply Image in Blueprint

 ## Prerequisites